bespinian/serverless-workshop/README.md

 1. In the `Configuration` tab, click `Permissions` and then the link to the execution role
 1. Click the `Attach Policies` button and add the "AmazonDynamoDBReadOnlyAccess" and the "AWSXRayDaemonWriteAccess" permissions to grant your function access to DynamoDB and the X-Ray service
 1. In the `Configuration` tab of the lambda function, select the `Monitoring and operations tools`, click edit and enable `Active tracing` in the `AWS X-Ray` section
-1. On the function's `Test` tab create a test event with the following payload `{ "jokeID": "1" }` and click the `Test` button.
+1. On the function's `Test` tab, create a test event with the following payload `{ "jokeID": "1" }` and click the `Test` button.
 You should see the joke loaded from the database in the response
 1. On the `Monitor` tab, select the `Traces` menu option and inspect the service map as well as the individual traces.
 Click on one of the traces to get familiar of what info you have available, such as how long the request to query the DynamoDB took.
 1. To call your function via HTTP, you must now provide a payload (you can find the gateway API URL in the `Configuration` tab under `Triggers`):
    ```shell
    curl -v -X POST <api-gateway-url> --data '{"jokeID":"1"}'
    ```

 ### Already done?
-Try some of the bonus steps!
+Try some bonus steps!

 <details>
   <summary>Try it with the AWS CLI!</summary>

-1. Make sure the AWSUSER and ACCOUNT_ID environment variables are still set.
+1. Make sure the `AWSUSER` and `ACCOUNT_ID` environment variables are still set.

    ```shell
    export AWSUSER=<your AWS username>